Best Way To Freeze Soup [Quick Tips & Tricks]

 How to Freeze Soup in Plastic Containers, Mason Jars, Glass Containers, and Tupperware

-No matter what you’re storing your soup in, whether it’s glass or plastic, always remember to let your soup cool before placing it in the freezer.
+No matter what you’re storing your soup in, always remember to let your soup cool before placing it in the freezer.
 A piping-hot tub of soup can easily develop food-borne bacteria because of the time it will take to cool and freeze.
 It can also compromise the temperature of the other foods in your freezer.

-Whenever you’re storing soup in the freezer in a plastic or glass container, it’s important that you leave room for the food to expand without causing the container to crack.
+Whenever you’re storing soup in the freezer in a plastic or glass container, you must leave room for the food to expand without causing the container to crack.
 At the very least, leave a ¾-inch space at the top of the container for the food to expand.
 On the other hand, you don’t want to leave too much space because the more air inside the storage container, the faster your soup can develop freezer burn.
-Ideally, you should leave just less than an inch of space between the surface of the soup and the lid.
+Ideally, you should leave just less than an inch of space between the surface of the soup and the lid when freezing.

 Always freeze soup in small or even individual portions to avoid a stall in cooling time and prevent risking foodborne illnesses.

 Is It Safe to Freeze Soup in Plastic Containers?

 It is safe to freeze your soup in plastic containers, so long as they’re the right containers.
 Not all plastics are made equal.
-Always be sure to store food in containers that are made from safe plastics and do not contain polyvinyl chloride, polycarbonate, or polystyrene.
-These compounds may break down during freezing, causing damage to the container and worse, allowing chemicals to leach into food.
-Another great option to be “better safe than sorry” are the plastic containers that are BPA Free.
+Always store food in containers that are made from safe plastics and do not contain polyvinyl chloride, polycarbonate, or polystyrene.
+These compounds may break down during freezing, causing damage to the container—and worse, allowing chemicals to leach into food.
+Another great option for the “better safe than sorry” are plastic containers that are BPA Free.

 Best Soups to Freeze